-The study is a prospective, open-label, non-controlled, single-arm, multicentre phase III safety study with observation of patients receiving weekly doses of octanorm over a period of up to two and half years.
+The study is a prospective, open-label, non-controlled, single-arm, multicenter phase III safety follow-up study with observation of patients receiving weekly (or bi-weekly at double the weekly dose) doses of Octanorm over a period of up to approximately 4.5 years

-The study will be conducted at study sites in the United States and in Canada that already participated in the SCGAM-01 trial.
+The study will be conducted at study sites in the United States that already participated in the SCGAM-01 trial.

-In the United States only patients who have completed the main study (SCGAM 01) may be enrolled.
-In Canada adult de novo patients may also be enrolled.
+Only patients who have completed the main study (SCGAM-01) may be enrolled.